janedoe28/americaneagle/README.md

 # americaneagle
-Looking to showcase my enthusiasm &amp; knowledge of HTML + web design to my potential new employer
+Looking to showcase my enthusiasm &amp; knowledge of HTML, CSS + web design to my potential new employer